How to Write a YA Novel that Supports your Readers’ Mental Health

 Don’t shy away from writing difficult scenes.
 Young people don’t want to be shielded from the ugly stuff.
 Write stories about bullying, abuse, and sexual assault; these are the stories that help young people form opinions about how difficult issues make them feel.
 Your readers will feel empowered to make the right choices when setting boundaries for their physical and mental selves.

-7) Build a community into your story to give your readers a sense of belonging
+7) Build a community into your story to nurture a sense of belonging

 Your young readers are at a vulnerable point in their lives; they are trying to find out who they are and how they fit into the world around them.
 They are trying to find their community in real life.
 Books can help them find this within themselves first, making it easier to cope with social situations when out in the big world.
 As a writer, you can nurture this by writing stories in which the characters are part of a community and problems are better dealt with when you ask for help, rather than going through them alone.
 Reading about community can help build empathy as teens read about the thoughts and feelings shared between friendship groups.
 Empathy is an important tool for teens and young adults to learn as they navigate a world in which they have more and more responsibility for their own safety.